Amid Twitter battle with Trump, actress Debra Messing in town to honor Mercer Island Jewish center

 Years later, when she landed the role of Grace Adler — a single, interior designer who lives in New York with her gay best friend, lawyer Will Truman — Messing made sure that Judaism was part of her character’s identity.

 “I think it’s important,” she said.
 “We were finding a source of comedy that is very specific to her.
-Let’s talk about her being Jewish, going to Camp Ramah, her Bat Mizvah.
+Let’s talk about her being Jewish, going to Camp Ramah, her bat mitzvah.
 And, of course, (the late) Debbie Reynolds was cast as my mother.”

-Grace would become one of the first openly Jewish female leads on a prime-time television show, Messing said, adding that before then, Jewish women were usually secondary characters: Mary Tyler Moore’s friend Rhoda Morgenstern (played by the late Valerie Harper, who later starred in her own spinoff).
-Dick Van Dyke’s Sally Rogers, played by Rose Marie.
+Grace would become one of the first openly Jewish female leads on a prime-time television show, Messing said, adding that before then, Jewish women were usually secondary characters: for instance, Mary Tyler Moore’s friend Rhoda Morgenstern (played by the late Valerie Harper, who later starred in her own spinoff).

 “It was something I was proud of,” Messing said of her religion.
 “I felt it was an opportunity to represent, and ‘Will & Grace’ became known for representing marginalized people, mainly those in the LGBTQ community.
 That was at the forefront of our discussions: How can we represent in a more progressive way?”